 No. The Office of Equity encourages all members of our community to reach out to us to learn more about resources and options.
 Contacting the Office of Equity does not mean you must make a complaint.

 What happens if I want to make a complaint?

 The Office of Equity recognizes that deciding to make a complaint can be an overwhelming and difficult decision.
 We are here to help you understand your options and the process and to provide resources along the way.
-If you decide to make a complaint, the Office of Equity will review with you the options for moving forward, which can include informal action or formal resolution (typically referred to as an investigation).
-Information about informal action and formal resolution can be found in the Policy on Discrimination and Harassment or by contacting the Office of Equity.
+If you decide to make a complaint, the Office of Equity will review with you the options for moving forward, which can include educational response or formal resolution (typically referred to as an investigation).
+Information about educational response and formal resolution can be found in the Policy on Institutional Equity or by contacting the Office of Equity.

 How am I protected if I make a complaint?

-Northwestern prohibits retaliation against any member of its community for reporting an incident of discrimination or harassment or for participating, in any manner, in an investigation or hearing related to a report of discrimination or harassment.
+Northwestern prohibits retaliation against any member of its community for reporting an incident of discrimination or harassment or for participating, in any manner, in an investigation related to a report of discrimination or harassment.
 The University considers such actions to be protected activities in which all members of the Northwestern community may freely engage.
 For more information, please contact the Office of Equity and/or see the University's Policy on Non-Retaliation.
-In addition, the Office of Equity encourages participants in an investigation to maintain privacy for the protection of all parties and to preserve the integrity of the investigation.
-What if someone makes a complaint about me?